FranciscoPosada/cash_register/README.md

     ```bash
     ruby interface.rb
 4. **Change git remote URL**
-To avoid accidentially pushing to the base project, update the Remote URL

     ```bash
     git remote set-url origin https://github.com/your_username/repo_name.git
     git remote -v
     ```

 ## Usage

 To add products to your cart, use their unique product codes provided in the